 What happens if you don’t treat a tooth cavity?

-If you do not treat a cavity, it will continue to eat away at the tooth and continue deeper, working its way to the root of your tooth.
+If you don’t treat a cavity, it will eat away at the tooth and continue deeper, working its way to the root of your tooth.
 This can cause severe tooth damage, infection, and tooth loss!
-A root canal may become necessary, or you risk losing your tooth altogether.
+A root canal procedure may become necessary, or you risk losing your tooth altogether.

 Can a tooth with a cavity heal itself?

 After a cavity has formed, it cannot heal itself.
 Once a patient begins to feel pain from the tooth, they should see a dentist soon.
-This means that damage to the tooth is getting worse and needs treatment as soon as possible.
+This means that damage to the tooth is getting worse and needs quick treatment.
 Tooth enamel doesn’t grow back.

 Do cavities spread from tooth to tooth?